Vietcombank: Vietcombank Tower

-Vietcombank Tower, also known as Vietcombank Tower Saigon to distinct with the same name building in Hanoi, is a 35-storey building in Ho Chi Minh City, designed by Pelli Clarke Pelli Architects, a architects company of César Pelli.
-The tower is a venture between Vietcombank and FELS Property Holding of Singapore.
+Vietcombank Tower, also known as Vietcombank Tower Saigon to distinct with the same name building in Hanoi, is a 35-storey building in Ho Chi Minh City, designed by Pelli Clarke Pelli Architects, an architects company of César Pelli.

 The tower is located at No.5 Mê Linh Square, District 1, Ho Chi Minh City.
 As of 2025, with the height of 206 meters, it is the fourth tallest building in Ho Chi Minh City and the ninth tallest building in Vietnam.

 The construction began in 2011 and completed in 2014.
 Despite being said to be similar with Empire State Building, yet the differences of them is find from the modern architecture with gray colored-glass compared to the concept of Art Deco-style and the spire is put in the front façade not the center of the roof like the rest one.
 In addition to Vietcombank, corporate tenants with offices in the building include Lotte, Heineken Vietnam, Johnson & Johnson, SSI, Idemitsu, Sun Life Financial, and Pernod Ricard Vietnam.